anni-platform/anni-platform/README.md

 ## Anni Beta
-An open source project management tool for animators built with React.
+An open source project management platform for animators.